math2001/fasty/needs-fixing.md

+- [ ] the title is way too crowded (title, date, tags, draft).
+Find a solution!
 - [ ] the links to article/post/projects.
 Maybe below last entries.
 They need
   to be more "special" than just links.
 Maybe also have something saying "Find more ..."